Utilities

 Utility Services

-But, we’re not a utility in the traditional sense.
+We’re not a utility in the traditional sense.
 We’re not competing for customers or generating profits for shareholders.
 Rather, UBC’s energy and water cost savings are reinvested into academic teaching and research activities, providing substantial value to the campus community.

 • We provide electricity, natural gas, thermal energy and water services to the university’s academic buildings at the cost of the commodities, which are significantly below market rates.
 The savings generated from this margin are reinvested into academic teaching and research activities, providing substantial value to the campus community.